Columbus Drug Charges Lawyer

 If you are lucky, it is possible to get off with just supervised probation.
 However, if you have sold the paraphernalia to someone, or if you were caught with it near juveniles or near a school, the severity of the crime committed goes up in the eyes of the law and the state will charge you accordingly.

 Some common examples of drug paraphernalia include a drug manufacturing kit and a hypodermic needle.

-Possession of drug paraphernalia is considered a minor misdemeanor in Ohio, as long as you have not sold the paraphernalia to anyone.
+As long as you have not sold it to anyone, possession of drug paraphernalia is a minor misdemeanor in Ohio.
 As a minor misdemeanor, it is possible to escape with probation if you have a lawyer who is used to defending clients charged with crimes relating to drugs.